fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_2.md

 With the final model obtained and the evaluation of the confidence intervals complete, we end Part Two.
 In the last part of this project, we will discuss our resulting model.
-We will look at its predictive performance, and we will discuss the effect of the significant predictors. <br/>
+We will look at its predictive performance, and we will discuss the predictors that appeared the most important for life expectancy prediction in the model. <br/>